Jarichi/Mysteries-of-Rankhra/Campaign Notes/Session Planning/Arc 1 - The Mysteries of Rankhra.md

 [[Puzzle no.1]], [[God of Creation]]
 ###### [[Janib'Rankhra]]
-- Aki will recognise the environment
+- Aki will recognise the environment.
+This is where she netered the material plane
-- Some puzzle to excavate the temple, Or some puzzle to enter the temple
+- The goal is to solve a puzzle in order to excavate the temple.
-	- I think excavation is cooler
-- temple contains lore about the concepts and some information about needing to be blessed by the GOd of Creation or something
-- they might be being scryed upon by someone.
+	- The puzzle requires them to speak 4 words of a topic that only they are familiar with.
+Each spoken word will give them a key, which they will keep of course for future mission stuff tee hee.
+	- After 4 words, the temple will rise up and they are allowed to enter it.
+- In the centre of the temple, a booklet lies.
+All its pages have been ripped out, except the first and the last pages.
+These pages contain the lore of the God of Creation.
+- If they somehow have a reason to ask if they are being scryed upon, they are :3
+- After completing this mission, they will receive a message from Verdant asking if they have made progress with the exploration mission.

 [[concept of exploration]], [[Bahath Animal Guide]]
 ###### [[Badawi Hunter Tribe]]
 - Hunter will lead them to the nomad outpost
 - Roleplaying-heavy